-Please visit https://forms.lhc.la.gov/nlpa/login to access and submit an application to the Louisiana Neighborhood Landlord Rental Program Phase 3.
+The application can be located and submitted online at www.lhc.la.gov (the LHC website) via the Louisiana Neighborhood Landlord Rental Program Phase 3 Application.
 Applications must be received no later than September 28, 2022 at 4:30 p.m.
-CST.
+Central Time.
 Applications must be complete upon submission.
 All incomplete applications will be deemed ineligible.